arielbenavi/WhaleWatcher/README.md

 ## Proxy
 you can get free 1 week trial at oculus-proxy. i personally favor oxylab's pay as you go 8$ per gb for low frequancy requests volume.

-## TODO:
-1. update btc/usd price data to existing csv somehow
-2. add to assumptions when you run the script midday you will get transaction data

 ## Installation

 ```bash